1975grg/BusBuddy-2/replit.md

 ### Recent Bug Fixes (November 27, 2025)
 - **Proximity Notifications**: Fixed bug where ALL riders got notifications instead of only those who selected the stop as their home stop
 - **SMS Type Error**: Fixed `to.startsWith is not a function` error by adding defensive string conversion for phone numbers
+- **In-App Proximity Alerts**: Added new `proximity_alerts` table and API endpoints for in-app notifications.
+Riders now receive toast notifications when their bus is approaching or arriving at their selected stop, even without SMS configured.
+Alerts are stored in the database and marked as read after being shown.